hybridgroup/gophercon-2019/README.md

 ## TinyGo IoT sensors

-We have brand new XXXX microcontrollers from AAAA to give away to the first 300 people at community day!
+We have brand new XXXX microcontroller boards from AAAA to give away to the first 300 people at community day!

 These can be programmed using TinyGo.

-There are 14 Grove sensor kits that you can use for the activity.
-Please return the sensor kits when you are done.
-The sensor kits must be shared, sorry we cannot give those away.
+There are 15 Grove sensor kits that you can use for the activity.

+### Please return the Grove sensor kits when you are done.
+The sensor kits must be shared, sorry we cannot give those away

 ## Gopherbot